peterkracik/scss-best-practice/README.md

 #### font-size

 When it comes to font-size, everybody prefers something else.
-I do like PX, because I know what I'll get on the screen.
-I don't like so much EM, because you can get easy lost thanks to parent elements.
-All of them have pros and cons, and all of them have their place where to use them.
+All of units have their pros and cons and all their place where to use them.

 ##### 1. Set the HTML element font-sized using percetage